ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 import { fakeAsync, TestBed, tick } from '@angular/core/testing';
 ```

+That test case should probably have a more generic name as well.
+Something like "transforms each tea".

-#### Write the Code
+##### Write the Code

-At this point, you should have two failing tests.
-Update the code in `src/app/core/tea/tea.service.ts` to make them pass.
+At this point, you should have a failing test.
+Update the code in `src/app/core/tea/tea.service.ts` to make it pass.

 The first step is to make our private `convert()` method async and then grab the rating from storage: